spothero/cordova-plugin-spothero/README.md

 ## More Info

-Due to the cocoapods dependencies, after adding this plugin be sure to open the .xcworkspace in XCode instead of the .xcodeproj.
+Due to the cocoapods dependencies, after adding this plugin be sure to open the `.xcworkspace` in XCode instead of the `.xcodeproj`.

 For more information on setting up Cordova see [the documentation](http://cordova.apache.org/docs/en/latest/guide/cli/index.html).